Turmeric For High Blood Pressure

 - Antioxidant curcumin in turmeric lowers high BP

-Antioxidant Curcumin In Turmeric Lowers High BP
+Antioxidant And Anti-Inflammatory Curcumin In Turmeric May Lower High BP

 Turmeric Prevents Arterial Damage Due To High BP

 Turmeric doesn’t just lower high blood pressure, it might also mitigate the damage caused by it.
 You already know that high blood pressure is associated with an increased risk for heart disease, heart attacks, and stroke.
 These conditions develop when plaque accumulates in your arteries, making them narrow and slowing down the flow of blood to your heart, brain, and other body parts.
 So what part does blood pressure play here?
 When you have high blood pressure, the friction and force exerted by the flow of blood damage the tissues inside your arteries over time.
 Then LDL cholesterol starts depositing and forming plaque on tiny tears in your artery walls.
-As the plaque in your arteries increases, your arteries become more narrow, further raising your blood pressure.
+As the plaque in your arteries increases, your arteries become narrower, further raising your blood pressure.
 This vicious cycle spells terrible news for your health.